-3. (d): The condition of a developing country is entirely different as compared to a developed nation.
-So argument I is not strong and argument II is also weak because private sector is doing well in many economic areas and their credibility is unquestionable.

-4. (a) It is a fact based on researches that quality as well as quantity of edecation in minority institutions, barring a few, is extremely poor because of many reasons as compared to governments' institutions.
+- people are already running the government at various levels thus caste system bear little impact on this issue.
+The condition of a Javalenian - 3. (d): The condition of a developing country is entirely different as compared to a developed nation.
+So argument I is not strong and argument II is also weak hecause private sector is doing well in many economic areas and their credibility is unquestionable. - 4. (a) It is a fact based on researches that quality as well as quantity of education in minority institutions, barring a few, is extremely poor because of many reasons as compared to governments' institutions.
 If we compare the achievement with money invested it is less than 1/10th.
 So argument first is strong.
-Second argument is not strong because ruling party must act in accordance with the general welfare of the people disregarding its vote bank.

-5. (b): It is clear from the second argument that there is no way of identifying deserving authors.
+Second argument is not strong because ruling party must act in accordance with the general welfare of the people disregarding its vote bank. - 5. (b): It is clear from the second argument that there is no way of identifying deserving authors.
 If the criteria of deserving and non-deserving authors are the significance of their articles, the question of investigating into the author does not arise.
-So argument I is weak and II one is strong.

-6. (b): Argument I is weak which is evident from the II argument which is really strong.
+So argument I is weak and II one is strong. - 6. (b): Argument I is weak which is evident from the II argument which is really strong.
 Moreover, the discipline which is there in military, is different from the discipline that we want in colleges as well as in the society.
-It will definitely increase regimentation because every one does not like military training and his freedom of choice is challenged here.

-7. (b): Argument II is strong because where there are no political parties there is no democracy.

-8. (c): First argument is based on economic principles and laws while the second one has its origin into history and polity.
+It will definitely increase regimentation because every one does not like military training and his freedom of choice is challenged here. - (b): Argument II is strong because where there are no political parties there is no democracy. - (c): First argument is based on economic principles and laws while the second one has its origin into history and polity.

-model can not be the base of an argument and nationalized health care services are not always attached with poor health service.
-So argument II is also weak.

-10. (b): Expenses on elections are not the solo cause of inflation so argument I is weak but argument II is strong because when a ruling party is not acting satisfactorily we can charge it through elections and do away with d. by popular votes.

-11. (a): Argument I is strong because by using their education properly they can revolutionarize agriculture and revamp rural atmosphere.
-It does not mean that their education is being wasted there.

-12. (a): Only argument l is strong, because such movies create the attitude of violence especially in adults.

-13. (b):If agencies stop publishing guide books it is not necessary that students will go through text books.
-Study habits are related to other variables like intelligence, socio-conomic status, aim of life sto.
+- model can not be the base of an argument and nationalized health care services are not always attached with poor health service.
+So argument II is also weak. - 10. (b): Expenses on elections are not the solo cause of inflation so argument I is weak but argument II is strong because when a ruling party is not acting satisfactorily we can charge it through elections and do away with it by popular votes. - 11. (a): Argument I is strong because by using their education properly they can revolutionarize agriculture and revamp rural atmosphere.
+It does not mean that their education is being wasted there. - 12. (a): Only argument 7 is strong, because such movies create the attitude of violence especially in adults. - 13. (b): If agencies stop publishing guide books it is not necessary that students will go through text books.
+Study habits are related to other variables like intelligence, socio-economic status, aim of life sto.
 On the other hand there is no doubt that guides are helpful for weak students.
-So argument H is strong.

-14. (c): There is no doubt at all about the first argument and II is also strong because India is a populous country where labour intensive technique is more suitable than capital intensive technique.

-15. (a): Mechanization in agriculture does not mean that many people will lose their jobs.
-Mechanization generally helps in reducing the use of animals in agriculture.

-16. (b): A rule which is supported by a theory does not suit to all circumstances.
-So argument I is not strong but argument II is really a fact at least in India where literacy is not more than 50% while management require fine piece of education
+So argument 11 is strong. - 14. (c): There is no doubt at all about the first argument and II is also strong because India is a populous country where labour intensive technique is more suitable than capital intensive technique. - 15. (a): Mechanization in agriculture does not mean that many people will lose their jobs.
+Mechanization generally helps in reducing the use of animals in agriculture. - 16. (b): A rule which is supported by a theory does not suit to all circumstances.
+So argument I is not strong but argument II is really a fact at least in India where literacy is not more than 50% while management require line piece of education.